aashishgahlawat/solidityTutorials/README.md

 ### Smart Contract

-A Contract is an agreement that specifies certain legally enforceable rights and obligations pertaining to two or more mutually agreeing parties
+> A Contract is an agreement that specifies certain legally enforceable rights and obligations pertaining to two or more
+> mutually agreeing parties.
 A Contract can define how / when something has to be done

 A Smart Contract is a Contract in coded form that has defined set of rules and is expected to behave as it is written and can not be altered once deployed on Ethereum chain.
 (Upgradable Smart contracts later explained)